Driving on University Business

 Visit us during Zoom Drop-In Office Hours held on Thursdays (2:00pm - 2:30pm)

-Due to Conflict in Schedule: No Zoom session on the following date(s):
+No Zoom session on the following date(s):

 Accidents happen.
 In the unfortunate event that you are involved in a vehicle accident while driving on university business, the following forms will need to be completed within 48 hours

-Basic Details About University Vehicle Insurance
+Basic Details About University Vehicle Insurance:

 • State vehicles have liability insurance to cover damage to another party's auto or personal property.